 During this session, you will collect data on the regeneration of flagella on Chlamydomonas.
-These cells will be deflagellated, and you will immediately measure regrowing flagella over a 90 minute time period.
-You will learn how to use software called Visicapture (to capture images of the cells) and ImageJ (to measure flagella within your images).
+These cells will be deflagellated, and you will immediately measure regrowing flagella over a 90-minute time period.
+You will learn to use TCapture software to capture images of the cells and ImageJ software to measure flagella within your images.